fishcus/KAP-manual/en/release/KAP_3_0_notes.en.md

 ## Kyligence Enterprise 3.0 Release Note

-Today, Kyligence, the leading big data analysis company, launches its next generation enterprise data warehouse product and Kyligence Enterprise 3.0, a solution that has revolutionarily achieved *automated modeling*, with its extraordinary searching feature, and combined both traditional and modern analysis in a *unified platform*.
+Today, Kyligence, the leading big data analysis company, launches its next generation enterprise data warehouse product and Kyligence Enterprise 3.0, a solution that has revolutionary achieved *automated modeling*, with its extraordinary searching feature, and combined both traditional and modern analysis in a *unified platform*.

 ### **Automated Modeling and Turbo Boost**